nicolemors/nextjs-blog/posts/segmentation.md

 We implemented a new paradigm beyond just audience estimation, with inline audience counts, so users could see a more nuanced breakdown of how their segment audience.
 This gives customers control and confidence that their messaging is going to the correct, relevant audience.

-<a href="/posts/dark-matter">Check out another project: Dark Matter, a Design System</a>
+<a className="link" href="/posts/dark-matter">Check out another project: Dark Matter, a Design System</a>